Description

 • Nest: 24 – 32 °C

-Colony size: Very large – several thousand to tens of thousands of workers possible
+Colony Size: Very large – several thousand to tens of thousands of workers possible

-Advantages and Disadvantages of the species Lepisiota cf. frauenfeldi
+Advantages and Disadvantages of Lepisiota cf. frauenfeldi

 Advantages: